List of Maya gods and supernatural beings: Coyopa

 The god of thunder.
 Brother of Cakulha.

 E

 Ek Chuaj *M* (God M)

 Ek Chuaj, the "black war chief" was the patron god of warriors and merchants.
-He was depicted carrying a bag over his shoulder.
-In art, he was a dark-skinned man with circles around his eyes, a scorpion tail and dangling lower lip.
+He was depicted carrying a bag over his shoulder and wearing a Jaguar mantle.
+He was typically represented with a dangling lower lip, a long nose, sometimes a scorpion’s tail, and particularly in the Madrid codex he is painted all black.

 G

 GI, GII, GIII

 The three patron deities of the Palenque kingdom, made up of a sea deity with a shell ear, GII a baby lightning god (god K), and GIII the jaguar god of fire, also patron of the number seven.

-Gukumatz > Qʼuqʼumatz *PV*
+Ku'ku'lkan > Qʼuqʼumatz *PV*

 A feathered snake god and creator.
 The depiction of the feathered serpent deity is present in other cultures of Mesoamerica.
 Gukumatz of the Kʼicheʼ Maya is closely related to the god Kukulkan of Yucatán and to Quetzalcoatl of the Aztec.
 God of the seas, oceans, wind, and storms.